manateelazycat/lsp-bridge/README.md

 If you expect lsp-bridge to automatically scan the files of the entire project, please execute the `git init` command in the project root directory.

+If you expect that you do not run the `git` command but customize the project directory, you need to customize the function ```lsp-bridge-get-lang-server-project```, the input parameter is `project-path` and `file-path`, return the corresponding LSP server string, you can query all LSP servers in the list of `lsp-bridge-lang-server-mode-list` option, this function return nil default

 ## Commands

 * `lsp-bridge-find-def`: jump to the definition